CogentEmbedded/tweaktool/docs/APP-LAYER.md

 <!--
-Copyright (c) 2018-2020 Cogent Embedded Inc. ALL RIGHTS RESERVED.
+Copyright (c) 2018-2020 Cogent Embedded, Inc. ALL RIGHTS RESERVED.

 The source code contained or described herein and all documents related to the
 # source code("Software") or their modified versions are owned by
-# Cogent Embedded Inc. or its affiliates.
+# Cogent Embedded, Inc. or its affiliates.
 #
 # No part of the Software may be used, copied, reproduced, modified, published,
 # uploaded, posted, transmitted, distributed, or disclosed in any way without
-# prior express written permission from Cogent Embedded Inc.
+# prior express written permission from Cogent Embedded, Inc.
 #
-# Cogent Embedded Inc. grants a nonexclusive, non-transferable, royalty-free
+# Cogent Embedded, Inc. grants a nonexclusive, non-transferable, royalty-free
 # license to use the Software to Licensee without the right to sublicense.
 # Licensee agrees not to distribute the Software to any third-party without
-# the prior written permission of Cogent Embedded Inc.
+# the prior written permission of Cogent Embedded, Inc.
 #
-# Unless otherwise agreed by Cogent Embedded Inc. in writing, you may not remove
+# Unless otherwise agreed by Cogent Embedded, Inc. in writing, you may not remove
 # or alter this notice or any other notice embedded in Software in any way.
 #
 # THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR